waspthebughunter/Battle-Station-Builder/README.md

-It's a ansible playbook for installing some cool hacking stuffs, Before only God and I knew how it worked but now only God knows.
+It's a ansible playbook for installing some cool hacking stuffs, before only God and i knew how it worked but now only God knows.

+- python3 -m pip install ansible
+- clone repo
+- ansible-playbook main.yml